jasminecronin/intro-to-cs-I/Extra Credit/README.md

 # Introduction to Computer Science for Computer Science Majors I

-Work done for an introductory computer science course.
-The Coursework folder contains work that was assigned for the course.
-The Extra Credit folder contains extra work that I explored for my own interest.
+Work done for an introductory computer science course at the University of Calgary.
+These are topics I explored for my own interest and were not completed for credit for the course.